tbatesdev/TimeChamberFitness/documentation/3-Business_Requirements/README.md

 ⦁	When the user clicks "View More" button under the item image, there must be a modal that pops up

-⦁	Within the modal, there must be an image of the item and a button that says "Add to Cart".

 ###	Contact:
-⦁	The user must be able to the put information into the correct input fields: Name, Email, Phone Number
+⦁	The user must be able to the put information into the correct input fields: Name, Email, Comment Section

 ⦁	The user must be able to submit the information given in the input fields by clicking the "Submit" button